Skip to main content

 It fails.
 But the interesting thing is that the type of event is KeyboardEvent when you console.log(event).

 It's because Cypress uses an iframe to load the application under test.
-In other words, the KeyboardEvent used in the the code above and the KeyboardEvent class from which the event variable is constructed are different KeyboardEvents.
+In other words, the KeyboardEvent used in the code above and the KeyboardEvent class from which the event variable is constructed are different KeyboardEvents.

 That's why the test should be written like this.